chjackson/voi/README.md

 #### In summary

-* `voi` will not benefit SAVI users that just need single-parameter EVPPI, or users that want a web interface.
+* `voi` will not benefit you if you want a web interface, or if you just need single-parameter EVPPI and are happy with SAVI/BCEA.

 * `voi` will benefit you if you want to calculate EVSI, or multiparameter EVPPI with large numbers of parameters.